Exporting files to SFTP servers via web browsers

 })

-const remotePath = `/remote/path/${req.file.originalname}`
+const remotePath = `/remote/path/${req.file.filename}`

-await sftp.put(req.file.buffer, remotePath)
+await sftp.put(req.file.path, remotePath)

-res.json({ message: 'File exported successfully.' })
+res.json({ message: 'File exported successfully' })

 } catch (err) {